harterrt/harterrt/content/mozilla/experiments_are_releases.md

 This is different from the data we talk about when talking about experiments.
 With experiments, we **purposely avoid looking at early data** to avoid bias.
 Users behave differently on Monday and Friday.
-We don't want to base a decision on data from a holiday.
+We don't want to base a decision soley on data from a holiday.
 When we've gathered all of our data, we carefully consider metric movements then make a decision.

-Since these use cases are so different, we developed our experimentation tools separately from our release tools (Mission Control).
+Since these use cases are so different, we developed our release tools (Mission Control) separately from our experimentation tools.
 We have the [Experiments Viewer](https://github.com/mozilla/missioncontrol) and the associated ETL jobs.
 Now we're working on a new front-end called Test Tube.